EdennMenashe/OnlineRetailCustomerAnalysis/README.md

 ---

 ## Data Cleaning
-- Removed rows with missing `CustomerID` or `Description`.
+- Removed rows with missing `CustomerID` or `Description`
-- Filtered out negative or zero quantities and prices.
+- Filtered out negative or zero quantities and prices
-- Converted `InvoiceDate` to datetime.
+- Converted `InvoiceDate` to datetime format
-- Created `Year` and `Month` columns for time-series analysis.
+- Created `Year` and `Month` columns for time-series analysis

 ---

 ## Features and Metrics
 A customer-level dataset (**CustomerProfile**) was created with the following metrics:

-- TotalSpent – total amount spent by each customer
+- **TotalSpent** – total amount spent by each customer
-- TotalQuantity – total quantity of products purchased
+- **TotalQuantity** – total quantity of items purchased
-- NumInvoices – number of unique purchase invoices
+- **NumInvoices** – number of unique purchase invoices
-- AvgQuantityPerInvoice
+- **AvgQuantityPerInvoice**
-- AvgPurchaseAmount
+- **AvgPurchaseAmount**

 Additional analyses include:

 - Revenue by country
 - Unique customers by country
-- Monthly sales analysis
+- Monthly sales trends
-- Top 10 customers by spending, quantity, and invoices
+- Top 10 customers by spending, quantity, and number of invoices
-- Distribution charts for spending and quantities
+- Distribution of spending and quantities

 ---

 ## Visualizations
-The project includes several visualizations created with Matplotlib and Seaborn:
+Visualizations were created using Matplotlib and Seaborn, including:

-- Top 10 customers by total spending
+- Top 10 customers by spending
-- Top 10 customers by total quantity
+- Top 10 customers by quantity
 - Revenue by country
-- Monthly sales trends
+- Monthly revenue trends
 - Distribution of customer spending
-- Distribution of average quantities
+- Distribution of quantities per invoice

-All charts are in English, with explanatory Hebrew comments in the code.
+Charts are in English, with explanatory Hebrew comments in the code.

 ---

 ## Key Insights
-- The UK is the largest and most profitable market.
+- The United Kingdom is the largest and most profitable market
-- Some countries generate high revenue despite having fewer customers (e.g., Netherlands).
+- Some countries show high revenue despite having fewer customers (e.g., Netherlands)
-- Seasonal demand peaks in October–November.
-- Customer behavior varies significantly: some customers spend a lot in few purchases, others buy many invoices with lower quantities.
+- Sales peak in October–November, indicating strong seasonal demand
+- Customers exhibit highly diverse purchasing behavior

 ---

 ## Business Recommendations
-- Create tailored loyalty offers for high-spending customers.
+- Offer loyalty incentives to high-spending customers
-- Strengthen marketing activities in the UK, Germany, and the Netherlands.
+- Strengthen marketing efforts in the UK, Germany, and the Netherlands
-- Run campaigns aligned with peak sales months.
+- Align promotions with seasonal sales peaks
-- Develop product bundles for customers who purchase large quantities.
+- Create product bundles for large-quantity purchasers
-- Identify and retain high-value returning customers.
+- Identify and retain high-value, returning customers

 ---

 ## Technologies Used
-- Python: Pandas, Matplotlib, Seaborn
+- **Python:** Pandas, Matplotlib, Seaborn
-- Excel (raw dataset)
-- Google Colab / Jupyter Notebook
+- **Environment:** Google Colab / Jupyter Notebook
+- **Source:** Kaggle Online Retail Dataset

 ---

 ## Included Files
-- `OnlineRetail.xlsx` – raw dataset
-- `	OnlineRetailAnalsis.ipynb` – full analysis script
+- `OnlineRetailAnalysis.ipynb` – full data analysis notebook